GIXLabs/TECHIN516/lab8/README.md

 In this final lab, you will compete against your classmates to see who can finish a maze the fastest.
 You will need to apply all the lessons so far, modify, and assemble your code from previous labs into a single application.

-The instructors will design a randomized maze with an apple somewhere inside.
+The instructors will design a randomized maze with an aruco cube somewhere inside.
 Everyone will begin at the same starting position on the Turtlebot 4's dock.
 The robot will need to complete the following sequence:

 1. Search the maze and generate a map.
-2. Use the depth camera and object recognition to identify where the apple is in the map.
+2. Use computer vision to identify where the aruco cube is in the map.
 3. Return to the start position.
-4. Drive from the start position to within 10cm of the apple.
+4. Drive from the start position to within 10cm of the aruco cube.

 The total time required to complete the sequence above will be measured and ranked against your classmates.
 You will need to apply everything you've learned so far; you are also encouraged to try new things.